ronaldseoh/cs276/week03/iir_chapter06_notes.md

 - How do we quantify the similarity between two documents?
 - Simple idea: Measure the magnitude of the vector difference between the two
-    - Drawback: Difference could be big just because one is much longer than the other, even though the contents are quite similar
+    - Drawback: Difference could be big, just because one is much longer than the other, even though the contents are quite similar
         - The relative distribution of terms could be quite similar, even when the absolute frequencies of one may be far larger.
 - **Cosine similarity**: $\frac{V(d1) \cdot V(d2)}{|V(d1)| \cdot |V(d2)|}$
     - The numerator is the *dot product*: The cosine of the angle $\Theta$ between the two vectors